 We believe that technology exists to serve people.
 This means we spend time thinking about how people interact with the world around them; about the cognitive process.
 We enjoy a workplace where curiosity & ambition are put in service of making software that makes people smarter.

-We’ve been talking a lot recently about the importance of safety reporting – how automation can improve our processes and data collection best practices and how real-time safety visibility can help us enhance safety programs.
-But it’s time to get a bit more granular and start to examine the types of metrics EHS departments should be tracking, starting with lost time injury frequency rate (LTIFR).
+We’ve been talking a lot recently about the importance of safety reporting and safety programs – specifically, how automation can improve our processes and data collection best practices and how real-time safety visibility can help us enhance safety programs.
+But it’s time to get a bit more granular and start to examine the types of metrics and safety indicators EHS departments should be tracking, starting with lost time injury frequency rate (LTIFR).

 Lost Time Injuries and Lost Time Injury Frequency Rate